const-ae/glmGamPoi/README.md

 devtools::install_github("const-ae/glmGamPoi")
 ```

-Please make sure that you are using at least version `3.6` of R and
+Please make sure that you are using at least R `3.6` and BioConductor
-`3.10` of BioConductor.
+`3.10`.

 ## Example